chaitanyya007/SelfDrivingCar/README.md

 - Brightness enhancement
 - Binary + edge-based lane segmentation
 - Histogram visualization of the bottom frame slice
+- Master Slave communication between Raspberry pi (which processes the image) and Arduino Uno (which controls the wheels)
 - Graceful exit with `Ctrl+C` or `q`

 ---